OpenBB-finance/OpenBB/website/content/terminal/reference/funds/load.md

 ---
 title: load
-description: This page provides information about the 'load' feature designed to retrieve historical data.
+description: "This page provides information about the 'load' feature designed to retrieve" historical data.
 It details the usage and various parameters with their functions.
 keywords:
 - historical data